Gamification Psychology and Design

 Read more →

-Users Are Gaming Your XP System
+Users Are Gaming Your XP System: Here's How To Stop Them

 When users exploit XP systems for rewards without providing value, your gamification has backfired.
 Here's how to fix it.